Ballyporeen: History

-The birth period of Ballyporeen as a nucleated settlement is unknown.
-Up until the 18th century, Carrigvisteal (approx 1.5 km north of the village) was the main settlement node in the area.
+Evidence of ancient settlement in the area, as recorded in the Record of Monuments and Places, include a number of enclosure, ringfort, fulacht fiadh and castle sites in the townlands of Ballyporeen, Carrigavisteal, Dangan, Moher and Newcastle.

+In the 18th century, Ballyporeen was on the main coach road between Cork and Dublin, and it was developed as a linear settlement, in a planned fashion, along what is now the R665 road and the village's main street.

-Ballyporeen's subsequent growth may put down to a number of factors.
-In the 1700s the village was on the main coach road between Cork and Dublin, this would have led to passing trade and the opportunity for providing boarding houses and inns for travellers.
-There was also a mill at lower Main Street, this was known as Kingston's Mills and would have provided employment opportunities.
-It was operational until at least 1811.
+In addition to the economic growth afforded by boarding houses and inns for travellers, a mill at lower Main Street also provided local employment opportunities.
+Known as Kingston's Mills, this mill was operational until at least 1811.

-The biggest single factor for the development and expansion of the village, was the involvement of the Earls of Kingston, the main landlord in the area.
-They owned the market rights on the estate and by 1810 (at the latest), large open air markets were held in the village three times a year.
-The fact the mill also bore their name indicates they were also probably influential in its creation.
+One of the factors which impacted the development and expansion of the village was the involvement of the King family, the Earls of Kingston, who were the main landlords in the area.
+They owned the market rights on the estate and, by at least 1810, three open air markets were being held in the village three times a year.
+The fact the mill also bore their name indicates that they may also have been involved in its creation.

-Robert the 2nd Earl is most likely responsible for the village's planned street design, he initiated an ambitious building programme across the estate in the late 1700s.
+Robert King, the 2nd Earl of Kingston, may have been responsible for the village's planned street design.
+He initiated an extensive building programme across the family's estate in the late 18th century.
 Ground rents were kept low in the village to attract shopkeepers and tradespeople.
 The first edition Ordnance Survey maps (circa 1840) show the basic layout of the village as it is today encompassing the wide straight main street.

-Lewis' survey of 1837 notes the village as being located in the barony of Iffa and Offa West and reported that there were 113 houses and 513 inhabitants.
+Samuel Lewis' Topographical Dictionary of Ireland (published in 1837) describes the village as being located in the barony of Iffa and Offa West and containing 113 houses and 513 inhabitants.

+A number of public buildings and infrastructure in the village, including the Catholic church and Ballyporeen Bridge, date to the mid- to late-19th century.
+The Record of Protected Structures, as maintained by Tipperary County Council, lists several protected structures in Ballyporeen, including the Catholic Church of the Assumption, several buildings associated with the former convent and a covered corbelled well at Ballyporeen Bridge.